collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     ... gzip = false
     ... enable_snapshotrestore = true
     ... pre_command = echo 'Can I have a backup?'
+    ... post_command =
-    ... post_command = echo 'Thanks a lot for the backup.'
+    ...     echo 'Thanks a lot for the backup.'
+    ...     echo 'We are done.'
     ... """)
     >>> print system(buildout) # doctest:+ELLIPSIS
     Uninstalling backup.